Chart Color Schemes

 Employment conditions in Tatton rank among the top 10% of areas assessed nationally

 Tatton's workforce is well-educated with significant representation in essential services sectors.
-The unemployment rate was 0.7% as of September 2025, with an estimated employment growth of 4.6% over the past year.
+The unemployment rate was 0.7% as of September 2025.
+Employment growth over the past year was estimated at 4.5%.

-Tatton has a particular employment specialization in health care & social assistance, with an employment share of 1.3 times the regional level.
-Conversely, agriculture, forestry & fishing has limited presence with 1.6% employment compared to the regional average of 5.3%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-During the year to September 2025, employment levels increased by 4.6%, and labour force increased by 4.8%, causing the unemployment rate to rise by 0.2 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data as of 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Tatton's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years, assuming constant population projections for illustrative purposes.
+Agriculture, forestry & fishing has limited presence at 1.6% compared to 5.3% regionally.
+Employment opportunities appear limited locally as indicated by Census data comparing working population to resident population.
+During the year to September 2025, employment levels increased by 4.5%, labour force by 4.7%, causing unemployment rate to rise by 0.2 percentage points.
+By comparison, Rest of NSW saw employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Tatton.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Tatton's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment